jacobavenkraft/AutoBackup/README.md

 # Additional notes:
 Included in this repo is a FrameworkLibrary.
 The idea behind the FrameworkLibrary is that it would provide an easy way to set up dependency injection as well as a set of common classes and interfaces designed to facilitate unit testing.
 Ultimately, I should be able to break out the FrameworkLibrary into its own repo, install it via NuGet, create a new application that uses it and simply call App.Initialize<ConfigurationClass>() to get everything started using the proper configuration options for my concrete application.

+# Progress

+1. Create FrameworkLibrary and basic app structure.
+Test.
+2. Add unit tests for many of the FrameworkLibrary elements.
+3. Flesh out application to allow configuration of paths.
+4. Start building JobFramework to allow for processing of the file copy jobs.